bonelesspizz/OscarBot/README.md

 # OscarBot
-A discord bot that does stuff
+A discord bot that is mainly for moderation but has other extra uses.

-The bot runs on heroku, but can be run locally.

 Install packages from requirements.txt with:
 `pip install -r requirements.txt`